wwuoti/blog/src/posts/blog/reaper-wayland.md

 So for the purposes of this blog post, let's just create those X11 windows anyway and leave their control to XWayland.

 Okay, let's try again.

+Now we do get:
+- A blank GDK window (Wayland)
+- A floating plugin window (X11)

+TODO: screenshot of placeholder X11 window

+The floating plugin window is controlled as any other X11 application on Wayland, through XWayland: